 This creates an important evidential asymmetry.
 Documented wild behaviour provides evidence that a behaviour occurs; failure to find documentation does not provide equivalent evidence that it does not.

 The problem becomes particularly apparent when working with poorly documented species.
-Captive observations of the mussurana, Mussurana bicolor, provide an example.
+Captive observations of the mussurana, Mussurana bicolor (formerly Clelia bicolor), provide an example (Uetz et al., 2026).
 During husbandry observations, individual snakes have displayed prey-handling sequences for which adequate descriptions in the available natural-history literature have been difficult to identify.
 These observations are potentially interesting precisely because their interpretation remains uncertain.

 The behaviour cannot be assumed to represent a species-typical feeding strategy simply because it has been observed in captivity.
 It may represent behaviour that occurs naturally but has received little field documentation; individual variation between snakes; a response shaped by captive feeding conditions or previous experience; or an atypical behavioural sequence with little wider significance.
 Without appropriate comparative or field evidence, these possibilities cannot presently be distinguished.